Low Budget (album): Music and lyrics

 After a decade of concept albums and songs that recalled simpler times, Low Budget marked a new direction for the Kinks by addressing contemporary issues such as inflation, labour disputes (which were especially severe in the UK during the 1978-79 Winter of Discontent), and the 1979 energy crisis.
-Songs such as "Catch Me Now I'm Falling", which was Davies' take on America's declining influence in the world, "(Wish I Could Fly Like) Superman", "Low Budget", and "A Gallon of Gas", epitomised these themes.
+Songs such as "Catch Me Now I'm Falling", which was Davies' take on the US's declining influence in the world, "(Wish I Could Fly Like) Superman", "Low Budget", and "A Gallon of Gas", epitomised these themes.

 Mick Avory said of the album's lyrics, "Ray's writing was [previously] too subtle.
 When we did the big arenas in the late seventies he was writing harder stuff that would come across.
 When we signed with Arista, Clive Davis would always talk about getting us into the bigger venues and the music changed so we could get them across in the large places.
 When we made Low Budget, that was a turning point really."

+Musically, the album drew on the punk scene in the UK as well as the arena rock culture in the US.
+Ray Davies explained, "Low Budget was overtly in the London vernacular.
+It was a curious time because we were starting to make it in America, which was still Styx and big hair and perfect guitar phrases.
+It was a fine balancing act between something that was affected by punk and being British and doing something suitable for US stadium shows".